d3dorsett/Creality-K1-Max-Cura-Profile/README.md

   - Personal 0.2 @ 600mm/s with combination of all 3 profiles to suite my personal preference

-My personal Creality K1 Max with a 0.6 nozzle, rooted and running fluidd (using Guilouz Installion Helper Script). https://github.com/Guilouz/Creality-K1-and-K1-Max
+My personal printer is a Creality K1 Max with a 0.6 nozzle, rooted and running fluidd (using Guilouz Installion Helper Script). https://github.com/Guilouz/Creality-K1-and-K1-Max